PracticalAstronomyCrew/knowledgebase/docs/source/pm/p6-near-earth-objects.rst

 Observation Planning:
 ^^^^^^^^^^^^^^^^^^^^^

+    * Observation Time

+        * You will be observing HALF night shift.

     * Target Selection

         * Select as bright as possible targets that will be high in the sky in the sky during the observing time